Complete Guide to Getting Started With New Software

 - Overview of all features they’re going to use

 - List of tasks that can be implemented with the new solution

-- Step-by-step guide to implementing their tasks with the new software
+- The step-by-step guide to implementing their tasks with the new software

 - Guidance for asking further help

-- Information on how to find the help center
+- Information on how to find the help centre

 Stage 5: Success